oulib-resdata/repetitive_r/index.md

 *Repetitive Tasks in R*

-This workshop is an active learning "code-along" overview of how to automate repetitive tasks while programming in R. This is an expansion and extension of the R function and loop materials presented in Software Carpentry [https://swcarpentry.github.io/r-novice-gapminder/].
+This workshop is an active learning "code-along" overview of how to automate repetitive tasks while programming in R. This is adapted from materials presented in Software Carpentry [https://swcarpentry.github.io/r-novice-gapminder/].

 After this workshop, you should know when and how to